InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/sustainable-innersource.md

 ## Problem

-Given an InnerSource programme and/or community has been started within your organisation, you are unsure how to scale and/or ensure that InnerSource remains part of culture and best practice in the long term.
-You are worried that key people will move on to new roles, momentum will be lost and silently die, or future leaders will stop supporting InnerSource.
+Given an InnerSource programme and/or community has been started within your organisation, you are unsure how to scale and/or sustain to ensure that InnerSource remains part of culture and best practice in the long term.
+When scaling and sustaining an innersource programme fail, it leads to problems including unusable projects/products, an unengaged community, and loss of support from leadership.

 ## Context

+* You are worried that key people will move on to new roles, momentum will be lost and silently die, or future leaders will stop supporting InnerSource.
+* You are an individual or organization who is concerned with the fragile state and future of highly-used and impactful innersource projects.[1] https://sustainoss.org/assets/pdf/SustainOSS-west-2017-report.pdf
+* The quantity and quality of innersource projects at your organization are changing.

+## Forces

 * The problem exists in fledgling InnerSource programmes/communities
 * You do not have full time support from an InnerSource or Open Source Programme Office (ISPO/OSPO)
 * You may be reliant on key people to keep InnerSource going
 * There is no clear vision on

+## Solutions

+* Start an ISPO: strategy, resources, buy-in

 **TODO:**

-## Forces

-What makes the problem difficult?
-What are the trade-offs?
-These are constraints that **can be changed** at a cost.
-The solution might change one or more of these forces in order to solve the problem, while also in-turn changing the context.

 ## Sketch (optional)